aayush99singh/Sudoku-Solver/README.md

 ## MAIN STEPS INVOLVED

-1) Processing of The Sudoku grid
+1) Processing of the Sudoku grid

 2) Recognition of Digits

-3) Solving The Puzzle
+3) Solving the Puzzle

 ### STEP1 : PROCESSING OF THE SUDOKU GRID INVOLVES -